sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 Tested and confirming working protocols are Ublox and DJI NAZA

 Recommended GPS are M8N versions.

 Modules known to work reasonably well:
 * [Beitian BN-880](https://inavflight.com/shop/p/BN880)
 * [Ublox NEO-M8N APM version (Galileo compatible)](https://inavflight.com/shop/s/bg/1035454)

 Older versions as M6N and M7N also work, but the new M8N is far superior.
-Most GPS modules have a built in magnetometer (compass), but there are also some available without e.g. [Beitian BN-180](https://inavflight.com/shop/p/BN180).
+Most GPS modules have a built in magnetometer (compass), but there are also some available without e.g. [Beitian BN-180](https://inavflight.com/shop/p/BN180) or [Beitian BN-220](https://inavflight.com/shop/p/BN220) which are perfect for planes and flying wings.

 With default settings iNav will configure the GPS automatically, **there is no need for configuring it manually** using software like u-center.
 Nevertheless you have to configure your FC with iNav to receive the GPS signals.